dave-f/irc-pontoon/README.md

 Players XML file and the bank
 ----

 Each player needs their own entry in the *players.xml* file.
-This maps their IRC nickname against the chips they have, as well as some basic statistic (games played and won, etc).
+This maps their IRC nickname against the chips they have, as well as some basic statistics (games played and won, etc).
 It also has the concept of a *bank*, in which each player can deposit/withdraw their chips for safety.
+Of course the XML file can be manually edited.

-To bank 200 of your chips do the following:
+To bank 200 of your chips do the following (in the IRC channel):
 ````
 !bank 200
 ````